TedLeRoy/first-ten-seconds-redhat-ubuntu/README.md

 You can read the man page for each command and option to see what it does.

-Any time the creator of a script says it has to be run with sudo permissions or as root, inderstand why and use caution.
+Any time the creator of a script says it has to be run with sudo permissions or as root, understand why and use caution.

 ***This script has to be run with sudo because the apt and firewall commands it uses must be run as root.***